 Financial liabilities are subsequently classified and measured at: (i) amortized cost or; (ii) FVTPL.
 All financial liabilities that are not recognized as contingent consideration of an acquirer in a business combination, not held-for-trading, or designated as FVTPL, are measured at amortized cost using the effective interest method.
-The Company's accounts payable and accrued liabilities are measured at amortized cost in the consolidated statement of financial position.
+The Company's accounts payable and accrued liabilities and promissory note are measured at amortized cost in the consolidated statements of financial position.